KILTprotocol/docs/docs/develop/sdk/1-dev-setup.md

 ### Governance

 While governance is a very important part of our parachains, it is not used in the standalone version and replaced by the sudo pallet.
-Any of the following pallets are not part of the standalone chain, but part of the parachain runtime:
+None of the following pallets are part of the standalone chain, but they are all part of the parachain runtime:

 * Democracy
 * Council